Maintenance Massage

 During the opening stage of the session, we begin with an update addressing any changes in behavior, activity, or new symptoms since our last visit.
 This helps me to know what to look for during my palpation stage of the massage.
 During this stage, I am looking for any heat, coldness, swelling, bruising, spasms, tension, atrophy or anything in the tissues that may feel abnormal.

 After I have made my assessment, then the body stage of the massage begins.
 Next I will formulate a massage plan using Swedish Massage Techniques to address any of my findings.
 I design my massage sessions directly to help your pet, because not one size fits all.
-For example, I am not going to use Petrissage on an animal with atrophied muscles, whereas I would absolutely use it with an animal suffering from Hypertonic muscles.
-The point is, I create a completly customized session just for your pet.

 The next stage is the stretching stage.
 During this time I make sure I gently stretch the areas we addressed to restore circulation and make sure the tissues are in a better state than where they were when we began.